 Hysterectomy does make it impossible to get pregnant or carry a pregnancy.
 However, it need not change your sense of femininity which is controlled by your brain.

 Laparoscopy involves the use of a 5 mm or 10 mm diameter lighted telescope-like instrument, the laparoscope, which is inserted through a small incision (usually in the area of the belly button).
 Carbon dioxide gas is put into the abdomen to expand the space and allow the gyn surgeon to visualize the pelvic and abdominal organs.
-Additional instruments are frequently used through two 5 mm incisions (or one 5 mm and one 10 mm incision) in the lower abdomen.
+Additional instruments are used through two or three small incisions in the lower abdomen.
 A camera on the end of the “scope” projects a real-time picture on a screen and allows pictures to be taken.
-General anesthesia is usually used.
+General anesthesia is needed.

 There are many reasons to have gyn laparoscopic surgery.
 Sometimes it is done as a diagnostic test, most commonly to look for causes of pelvic pain or to test whether or not the fallopian tubes are open in women attempting pregnancy.
-It can also be used to provide treatment, i.e. to cut scar tissue, treat endometriosis, remove ovarian cysts, ectopic pregnancies or other structures.
+It can also be used to provide treatment, i.e. to separate organs that have stuck together (adhesions), treat endometriosis, remove ovarian cysts, ectopic pregnancies or other structures.
 It can be used to accomplish permanent sterilization and, in appropriate candidates, can be used to perform hysterectomies.

 Laparoscopic surgery has some benefits over surgery done through a large incision.
 There is generally less pain, shorter recuperation and less scarring (both externally and internally).
 For most procedures done laparoscopically, no over-night stay is needed.